J-Haze/online-shop/README.md

 ## Online Shop App
-Online Store App with item search, item filtering, user authentication, PayPal Checkout, and more.
+Online Store App with product search, product filtering, user authentication, PayPal Checkout, and more.
 <br/> Allows Admin to upload items, and for shoppers to easy search items and securely purchase items in their cart.

 MERN Stack, deployed on Heroku